 What Puglia is Famous For

-While Puglia first became famous for its wheat, olive production, and robust olive oils near-perfect year-round weather and 540 miles of coastline have made it the perfect Italian beach destination.
+Puglia is famous for its robust olive oils, wheat production, and near-perfect year-round weather and 540 miles of coastline have made it the perfect Italian beach destination.
 A few fun facts about Puglia?

 - Despite climate change, Italy registered a 15% increase in oil production in 2022 thanks in big part to Puglia which produces nearly 40% of Italy’s olive oil.